What's Your Financial Attitude?

 Focus on big-ticket items and ask yourself, do I really need that?
-You can still enjoy a few pleasures; just be sure they are in your spending plans.
-A balanced spending plan each month can help you plan how and when you use your money.
-Download planning template.
+You can still enjoy a few pleasures; just be sure they are in your spending plan.
+Use a balanced spending worksheet (PDF) each month to help you decide how, where and when you use your money.

 Review your credit scores annually

 Make sure they are accurate.
-Your score impacts the interest you pay on loans, credit cards, a mortgage, etc. Choose one credit bureau every four months.
+Your score impacts the interest you pay on loans, credit cards, a mortgage, etc. Review one credit bureau every four months.
 Visit Annualcreditreport.com for more information.

 Are you leaving money on the table?